 All applicants with demonstrated interest in analysing and responding to the challenges posed by digitalisation across all industries and sectors.

 - First, submit a standard application to the MPP or MIA programme.

 - Additionally, answer one of the following questions in a brief essay:

 - How can digitalisation be steered and regulated in a direction that is beneficial and improves public well-being?

 - How can digitalisation foster innovation regarding policymaking and/or public service delivery and drive government transformation?

-Interested applicants should submit their applications and motivation statements before 1 May.
+Interested applicants should submit their application and essay before 1 May.
 Shortlisted candidates will be contacted for an interview.